 What do you think are the biggest challenges and opportunities in your career/industry now?

 Well in terms of film and television, production has been shut down putting a halt to any unproduced projects being shopped around.
 It’s been frustrating, but I also believe it’s given me (personally) way more time to finish films and television projects.
 Having more projects complete is a big advantage in this industry.
 As far as publishing, those companies I work with that are in print have transitioned to digital.
 That caused a major pay cut for many in the editorial department but has also made it very clear that digital is, as The Mandalorian says, the way which is something I’ve known since launching A Taste of Dawn (ATOD Magazine).
 That said, I love print and am so grateful for the publications that are thriving (there is nothing like holding a magazine in your hands), but it’s also a chance to reinvent one’s brand and place value on the people telling their stories.

 I have found more work/life balance than I ever have before during this pandemic.
 I have been far more focused on taking projects on and managing my time and efforts to produce the best work possible, without exhausting myself mentally and depleting my motivation.
 I have also spent more time getting creative in the kitchen, and designing the interior of my home which has been so much fun!

-As for challenges there are always many, and the pandemic amplified that.
+As for challenges, there are always many, and the pandemic amplified that.
 As for opportunities, I feel I have heeded the mindset that opportunity is created, not given.
-I create as much opportunity as I possibly can.
+I create as many opportunities as I possibly can.